aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 ﻿---
-title: Work with Options and Appearance of Word Documents – Aspose.Words for Java
+title: Work with Options and Appearance of Word Documents in Java
 articleTitle: Work with Options and Appearance of Word Documents
 linktitle: Work with Options and Appearance of Word Documents
 description: "Aspose.Words for Java allows you to control the appearance of Word documents taking into account the difference between various Microsoft Word versions."